StackVista/stackstate-docs/use/stackstate-ui/keyboard-shortcuts.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Keyboard shortcuts

-The keyboard shortcuts below can be used to navigate the StackState UI.
+The keyboard shortcuts below can be used to navigate the Rancher Observability UI.

 | Keyboard shortcut | Action                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | :--- |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|